New Traffic Infrastructure

 Pedestrian crossings

-For crossing facilities within a school zone, please provide your feedback to the relevant school.
-Council generally only considers changes to infrastructure near schools at their request.
+For locations within a school zone, feedback should be provided directly to the relevant school.
+City of Newcastle generally only considers changes to infrastructure near schools when requested by the school.

 Managed by Transport for NSW